Frequently Asked Questions about RoHS [PDF -270Kb]

 Brass for North American Potable Water Applications: Value Chain Perspectives [PDF - 322 Kb]

 Professional care has been deployed throughout the brass value chain to ensure that brass materials and components for drinking water applications are in compliance with lead-free requirements.
-This piece summarizes the North American regulatory landscape and reviews how producers and users of brass rod have adapted to meet new requirements.
+This piece summarizes the North American regulatory landscape and reviews how producers and users of

 Brass: Protecting the Viability of the Scrap Stream [PDF - 865 Kb]